-- Has a current or recent (within one year) history of a substance use disorder or dependence disorder, including alcohol use disorder as defined in the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-V) criteria.
+- Has a current or recent (within one year) history of a substance use disorder or dependence disorder, including alcohol and caffeine use disorders as defined in the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-V).

 - Has planned surgery during the Double-Blind Treatment Phase of the study; planned surgery is permitted during the OLE Phase.

-- Is receiving a concomitant medication that is known to be a strong CYP2D6 inhibitor or a strong CYP3A4 inducer, or a centrally acting H1 receptor antagonist; patients who undergo a washout of these medications of at least 5 half-lives or one week (whichever is longer) can be enrolled in the Double-Blind Treatment Phase of the study.
+- Is receiving a concomitant medication that is known to be a strong CYP2D6 inhibitor, a strong CYP3A4 inducer, or a centrally acting H1 receptor antagonist; patients who undergo a washout of these medications of at least 5 half lives or one week (whichever is longer) can be enrolled in the Double-Blind Treatment Phase of the study.
 Use of strong CYP2D6 inhibitors and strong CYP3A4 inducers is allowed during the OLE Phase; however, adjustment of pitolisant dose is required (Section 5.7.3).
 Although not prohibited during the OLE Phase of the study, use of H1 receptor antagonists should be avoided.

 - Is receiving a medication known to prolong the QT interval.

-- Has a significant risk of committing suicide based on history, routine psychiatric examination, Investigator's judgment, or who has an answer of "yes" on any question other than questions 1 to 3 on the Very Young Child/Cognitively Impaired-Lifetime Recent Columbia-Suicide Severity Rating Scale (C-SSRS).
+- Has a significant risk of committing suicide based on history, routine psychiatric examination, Investigator's judgment, or who has an answer of "yes" on any question other than questions 1 to 3 on the Very Young Child/Cognitively Impaired-Lifetime Recent Columbia Suicide Severity Rating Scale (C SSRS) (Appendix L).

 - Based on the judgment of the Investigator, is unsuitable for the study for any reason, including but not limited to unstable medical conditions (including psychiatric and neurological conditions) or a medical condition that might interfere with the conduct of the study, confound interpretation of study results, pose a health risk to the patient, or compromise the integrity of the study.

 This study will be available at the following sites: